dsisco11/SiscosHooks/README.md

 ### Developers
 Visit the <a href="https://github.com/dsisco11/SiscosHooks/wiki">wiki</a> for a guide on how to use this library!
-Also I made a plugin loader (<a href="https://github.com/dsisco11/SR_Plugin_Loader">https://github.com/dsisco11/SR_Plugin_Loader</a>) that also includes a guide on creating plugins for SlimeRancher!
+I also made a plugin loader (<a href="https://github.com/dsisco11/SR_Plugin_Loader">https://github.com/dsisco11/SR_Plugin_Loader</a>) that includes a guide on creating plugins for SlimeRancher!

 ## License